Update: November 1, 2023

 To clear up the confusion, the EU is not imposing a new visa requirement.
 What they have done is to require that beginning in 2021, U.S. citizens will have to submit information into the “European Travel Information and Authorization System” (ETIAS) prior to entering the Schengen Zone.
 This requirement will apply to U.S. citizens and visitors from other visa-free countries.

-ETIAS REQUIREMENTS START IN November 2023
+ETIAS REQUIREMENTS START IN mid-2025

 Originally the ETIAS system was planned to start January 1, 2021.
 It has been delayed until November 2023.
+Now once again delayed.

 The ETIAS authorization process is short and simple and can be done online.
 You’ll need a valid U.S. passport to complete the online application.
 It will take a few minutes to complete, and your approval will be provided within minutes.
 The cost is a mere 7 euros or around $8 depending on exchange rates for adults.
 Children under 18 and adults over 70 don’t have to pay a fee, but still must register.
 Any traveler should be able to complete the online authorization themselves.
 For US citizens there should not be a need to use a visa service.
 It is easy to do online.